chase-west/chase-west/README.md

 👨‍🎓 I'm currently pursuing a CIT/Programming degree from community college while in high school.
 I plan to go to college and study Computer Science.

-💻 I've technically been coding since I was 12 but
-I got more serious when I was 14.

-🏋️ Outside of coding a great passion of mine is weightlifting and I hope to incorporate it into more projects soon.
+💻 Coding since 12.

+🏋️ I love weight lifting!
+Talk to me about it!

 ✍️ Read my yapping about coding [here](https://medium.com/@chase-west)